 Ecommerce statistics show that worldwide there are about 2.14 billion people shopping online in 2021.
 This is somewhere around 27.08% of the human population.
 Since there are more than 7.p billion people in the world and this number is constantly growing, there’s plenty of room for improvement.

 Why do people shop online?

 The list of reasons people buy things online is a lengthy one.
 First of all, they love the convenience of comparison shopping.
 Second, they have a wider selection of items and retailers to choose from.
 Third, they usually have access to better prices than the ones offered by their local retailers.
 Other than this, they also appreciate having access to reviews from other shoppers.
 It also goes without saying that buying online is a timesaver.

-According to some of the most recent statistics, about 19.4% of all shopping in the UK is done online.
+According to the most recent statistics, in January 2021, online shopping accounted for 36.3% of all retail sales in the UK.
+In 2020 as a whole, about 27.9% of all shopping in the UK was done online.
 With this number, it is clear that the UK is among the leaders in the whole European region.
-Still, the online shopping growth statistics for the UK indicate a 10.4% growth compared to the previous year.
-While this figure may sound quite impressive, this is one of the slowest growth rates in the past decade.
-This alone made some people feel worried that the growth rate might be slowing down.
+Still, the online shopping growth statistics for the UK indicate that as online shopping grew significantly in 2020, this growth will not be as pronounced in 2021.

 Is online shopping taking over retail?